The 10 Best Horror Movies to Watch on Shudder Right Now

 6. Ginger Snaps (2000)

-Two best friends (Katharine Isabelle and Emily Perkins) find their relationship tested when one of them is bitten by a werewolf, provoking bloodlust that proves slightly more awkward than your normal teen growing pains.
+Two sisters (Katharine Isabelle and Emily Perkins) find their relationship tested when one of them is bitten by a werewolf, provoking bloodlust that proves slightly more awkward than your normal teen growing pains.
 Isabelle and Perkins later played sisters in a very different project—a Disney Channel movie titled Another Cinderella Story (2008).

 9. The Changeling (1980)

-George C. Scott stars in this slow burn horror about a bereaved father who relocates to cope with the memory of his dead wife and daughter.
+George C. Scott stars in this slow burn horror movie about a bereaved father who relocates to cope with the memory of his dead wife and daughter.
 In his new home, he encounters a paranormal entity that does little to soothe his nerves.
 The supernatural elements were reportedly based on a real Denver home in the 1960s.
 Occupant Russell Hunter claimed water faucets turned on and off by themselves and that the walls of the house sometimes vibrated.

 10. Threads (1984)